-\emph{Ellipsoidal and spheroidal geometries---} A similar shell structure is obtained for the more general ellipsoidal ion crystal shapes (or spheroidal if the confinement in two orthogonal directions is equal).
+\emph{Ellipsoidal and spheroidal geometries---} A similar shell structure is obtained for the more general ellipsoidal ion crystal shapes (or spheroidal if the confinement in two orthogonal directions is equal \footnote{A spheroid is the shape obtained by rotating an ellipse about one of its principal axes}).
 The Coulomb potential energy of the crystal is minimized by forming a shell on the boundary of the crystal that conforms with the overall crystal shape determined by the confining potential.
 This shell structure propagates into the interior of the ion crystal through the formation of commensurately shaped shells of smaller size.
-Experimentally, shell structure is routinely observed in trapped 3D ion crystals~\cite{Gilbert:1988,Drewsen:1998,Hornekaer:2002,Schmid:2022}.
-Figure~\ref{fig:shell_structures} shows some experimental observations of ion crystal shell structure.
+Experimentally, shell structures are routinely observed in trapped 3D ion crystals~\cite{Drewsen:1998,Gilbert:1988,Hornekaer:2002,Schmid:2022}.
+See Fig.~\ref{fig:shell_structures} for experimental images.

 An interesting question is at what size will it become energetically favorable for an ion crystal to have a bcc lattice as its ground state configuration.
-Two different theoretical studies based on molecular dynamics simulations with spherical OCPs and ion numbers ranging from a few thousand to greater than $10^5$ ions indicate that when $N > 10^4$ the configuration consisting of a bcc lattice with relaxed surfaces has lower energy than shell structure~\cite{Totsuji:2002,Hasse:2003}.
-Interestingly, if the molecular dynamics simulation started with randomly distributed ions and was slowly annealed, the formation of spherical shells that advanced from the boundary of the crystal to the center was always observed.
-On the other hand, starting with a spherical cutout of a bcc lattice and annealing resulted in a bcc crystal in the interior surrounded by a few shells at the boundary.
-For $N>10^4$ the spherical bcc crystal had the lowest energy.
+Molecular dynamics simulations with spherical OCPs indicate that the spherical bcc crystal has lower energy than shell structure for $N > 10^4$.
+The simulations were performed independently in \cite{Totsuji:2002,Hasse:2003} with ion numbers ranging from a few thousand to greater than $10^5$ ions.
+Interestingly, if the molecular dynamics simulation started with randomly distributed ions and was slowly annealed, the formation of spherical shells was always observed that advanced from the boundary of the crystal to the center.
+On the other hand, starting with a spherical cutout of a bcc lattice and then annealing resulted in a bcc crystal in the interior surrounded by a few shells at the boundary.